yannvon/cascadeth/data/Cascadeth.md

 -

-#### [REJECTED] Option 2a: One blockchain, no keeping track of height, allow out of order block imports
+#### [REJECTED] Option 2a: One blockchain, not keeping track of height, allow out of order block imports

 ##### Pro